 - Log In to Your Broker’s Portal: Access your broker’s online portal using your account credentials.

-- Navigate to Account Settings: Look for a section labeled “Account Settings,” “API Management,” or “Connections.”
+- Navigate to Account Settings: Look for a section labelled “Account Settings,” “API Management,” or “Connections.”

 - Request API Keys: Some brokers require you to request API access.
-If so, there will be a button or link to request or generate API keys.
+If so, there will be a button or link to order or generate API keys.

 - Generate API Keys: Once approved, generate your API keys.
 This will usually include a public key, private key, and sometimes a secret key.